raspberrypilearning/alien-language/en/step_1.md

 ## Introduction

-In this project you will train the computer to understand an alien language.
-You’ll use that to control an alien character so that it can understand what you tell it to do.
+In this project, you will train the computer to understand an alien language.
+You will use that to control an alien character so that it can understand what you tell it to do.

 ### What you will make